 Explanation

-• Reading and Hashing: Similar to the previous example, we read the file in chunks and update the hasher.
+• Reading and Hashing: Similar to the ring example, the file is processed in chunks to efficiently compute the hash.

 Comparative analysis of hashing methods

-When choosing a hashing algorithm, consider the following:
+When choosing a hashing algorithm, consider the following factors:

-• Security: SHA-256 and BLAKE2 are secure for cryptographic purposes.
-Avoid MD5 and SHA-1 for security-critical applications.
+• Security: SHA-256 and BLAKE2 provide robust security for cryptographic purposes.

-• Compatibility: If interoperability with other systems is required, choose an algorithm supported across platforms.
+• Compatibility: For interoperability, choose an algorithm that is widely supported across platforms.

 Best practices for file hashing in Rust projects

-• Use Buffered Reading: Reading files with a BufReader optimizes I/O performance.
+• Use Buffered Reading: Employ a BufReader to optimize file I/O performance.

-• Avoid Blocking: For applications processing multiple files, consider asynchronous I/O or parallel processing.
+• Avoid Blocking I/O: For applications processing multiple files, consider asynchronous I/O or parallel processing to improve throughput.

 Accelerating file hashing with parallel processing